wso2/docs-is/en/docs/references/extend/federation/write-a-custom-local-authenticator.md

 By default, the local authenticator in WSO2 identity server is the basic authenticator.
 It authenticates end users stored in a connected user store using the provided username and password.

-WSO2 identity server supports extensibility in local authentication, so that you can implement a different authentication logic by writing a custom local authenticator.
+WSO2 identity server supports extensibility in local authentication so that you can implement a different authentication logic by writing a custom local authenticator.
 You can implement custom authentication logic tailored to your requirement, as follows:

 1. Authenticating users only if they belong to a particular role.